 Macau has so much to offer travelers of all ages, styles and budgets.
 This former Portuguese city reflects a mixture of cultural influences and is located just a short one-hour ferry ride from Hong Kong.
 Its giant casinos and malls on the Cotai Strip have earned Macau the nickname, Las Vegas of Asia.

 We really would have liked to spend more than just one day seeing what Macau has to offer.
 However, this article began because we only had one day to see all of Macau as we were at a trade show at the Venetian (in Macau).
-So we consulted with a friend (from HK) who told us how to do it as a day trip from Hong Kong!
+So we consulted with a Hong Kong friend who told us how to do it as a day trip from Hong Kong!

 Realistically, unless you’re staying in Hong Kong longer than a week or two, it would be seriously difficult to justify going for more than just a day trip anyway.